 growing a salad-lover’s garden, with ellen ogden

 I’M RESOWING GREENS GALORE, spurred onward by the welcome shift in weather, and also by a chat with Ellen Ecker Ogden, author of of “The Complete Kitchen Garden.”
 Thanks to Ellen, my palette of ingredients to try is widening, and I’ve got several new variations on vinaigrette to taste-test, too.
-Get her advice (in print or podcast), or meet Ellen at one of her upcoming 2015 talks, including June 20 in Spencertown (NY), near me.
+Get her advice below.

 Ellen calls herself as a “food artist.”
 No wonder, because since 1980, when she moved to Zone 4Bish Vermont after studying art in college, she has been making living collages of lettuces April through October, “splashed with dabs of red orach, fronds of chervil and rosettes of claytonia.”
 You probably know Ellen as co-founder of The Cook’s Garden in 1984, a breakthrough seed catalog at the time (but since sold), and as author of the 2003 cookbook “From the Cook’s Garden.”
 Last week we spoke about what she calls “a salad-lover’s garden,” more than just your average row or two of lettuce.

-ELLEN OGDEN and I talked salads on my June 17, 2013 public-radio show ad podcast, which you can stream on the player above, or get at this link.
+ELLEN OGDEN and I talked salads on my public-radio show and podcast.
 The highlights of our conversation:

 salad-lover’s garden tips from ellen ogden